 Musical instruments can be extremely valuable, both monetarily and sentimentally.
 If you have to store your musical instrument, it is important to do so with care to avoid any damage coming to the instrument.
-Follow these tips for safe musical instrument storage!
+Looking for instrument storage ideas?
+Read below for essential musical instrument storage tips.

 Follow these tips for safe musical instrument storage.

 If the manufacturer specified any care or storage instructions, be sure to follow them.
 It is important to understand that all instruments require a different kind and level of care.

 Any instrument that can be broken down should be broken down.
 This will help to reduce pressure on the joints of the instrument and prevent it from cracking or breaking.

 Before storing your musical instrument, make sure it is clean and ready to be stored.
 Take advantage of the musical instrument being broken down and clean all of the joints and parts that you aren’t normally attainable.
 To avoid scratching the instrument, only use a cloth that is intended to clean musical instruments.
 Be cautious to never use oil or rubbing alcohol on wooden instruments because it can damage the instrument.
 If you’re storing a guitar, violin or other stringed instrument, be sure to release the tension in the strings to prevent the instrument from cracking during storage.
 It is not necessary to adjust the strings in a piano, but after carefully cleaning it, be sure to apply a polish.